 - History students, both single and joint honours, are not usually permitted to take an Outside Option in their final year of study.
 History students wishing to do so must first make a case to the History Department's Director of Undergraduate Studies, Professor Beat Kümin, for an exception to be made.
 The case cannot simply be that the desired Outside Option is of interest to the student or pertinent to their future career plans, but must instead include a clear link to the academic course the student is currently enrolled on.

 - CAS students are permitted to take an approved first-year Outside Option in their first year, a first-year or second-year Outside Option in their second year, and are permitted to take an approved second-year or final-year Outside Option in their fourth year.
 CAS students may select Outside Options from the approved list of outside options published on the CAS website.
 CAS students wishing to take an Outside Option that is not on that list must first make a case to the CAS Director, Dr Benjamin Smith, for an exception to be made.

-- No History or CAS students are permitted to take a beginners level language module as an Outside Option in any year of study other than in the first year.
+- No History or CAS students, single-honours or joint-honours, are permitted to take a beginners level language module as an Outside Option in any year of study other than in the first year.

 - All single-honours and joint-honours History students (not CAS students) are required to study at least one early modern history option module in their second year.
 This requirement cannot be avoided by taking an Outside Option in its place.